American Sign Language grammar: Rhetorical questions

 Non-manual grammatical markings are also used for rhetorical questions, which are questions that do not intend to elicit an answer.
 To distinguish the non-manual marking for rhetorical questions from that of yes/no questions, the body is in a neutral position opposed to tilted forward, and the head is tilted in a different way than in yes/no questions.
 Rhetorical questions are much more common in ASL than in English.
 For example, in ASL:

 This strategy is commonly used instead of signing the word 'because' for clarity or emphasis.
 For instance:

-DP syntax

-Subject pronoun tags

-Information may also be added after the main clause as a kind of 'afterthought'.
-In ASL this is commonly seen with subject pronouns.
-These are accompanied by a nod of the head, and make a statement more emphatic: